With 89 millon drivers on the road in Spain this summer, here are some tips to make your Spanish Road trip incident free.

 every three months or around every 3,000 to 5,000 miles.
 Use the dipstick to check your oil condition and level.
 If the end is black or below minimum get it checked and

-through the radiator. - Transmission fluid: This helps your gears move smoothly and nothing ruins a drive more than a transmission that jerks when shifting.
+• Transmission fluid: This helps your gears move smoothly.
+Nothing ruins a drive more than jerky transmission when changing gear.
 The good thing about transmission

-fluids is that it lasts a long time but it’s well worth getting checked out if you’re planning a long road trip
+fluid is that it lasts a long time.
+Even so, it’s worth getting it checked out ahead of long road trips.

 Wash your car